tigrawap/slit/README.md

 +Exception

 ```

+You can save the lines above to the separate file and specify its name in the command line argument `--filters`.

+Notes:
+- empty lines are ignored
+- leading spaces before filter sign (`&`, `+` or `-`) are ignored
+- trailing spaces (if present) are also part of the search string
+- all filters are case sensitive

 #### Filter TODOs:
 - Complex include/exclude filters, that will allow: (DEBUG OR INFO) AND NOT (send OR receive OR "pipe closed")